graphdbexperiments/er_graph_experiments/experiments_manual/README.md

+## How to run Python and Neo4j using Neo4j Python Driver:

+For the experiments on the TPC-H datasets we used Neo4j Desktop and Python and connected to a Neo4j database using the Neo4j Python Driver.
+For installation instructions and some sample code fragments we refer the user to the [Neo4j Python Driver Manual](https://neo4j.com/docs/api/python-driver/current/).
+For the Python files used to conduct the experiments we refer the reader to the corresponding folders in this repository.

 ## First experiments using Neo4j:

 Once all required csv files are imported and the graph translation of TPC-H is completed we are able to run the first experiments.
 Here we outline the Cypher statements used for the [Verification of E/R keys](https://github.com/graphdbexperiments/er_graph_experiments/tree/main/entity_integrity) for TPC-H modelled adhering to graph semantics.